intuition-dev/INTUITION/src/README.md

 # About MetaBake&trade;
 <img src="http://metabake.github.io/MetaBake-Docs/logo.jpg" width="100">
+#### 'All my friends KNOW the low-coder'

 ### MetaBake&trade; is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.
-'All my friends KNOW a low-coder'

 MetaBake&trade; mbake CLI tool is a modern way to generate websites and dynamic webapps via low-code to help you achieve high developer productivity, without additional effort.
 MetaBake&trade; open source tool helps you deliver web apps 10X faster with less coding by leveraging our documented high-productivity approaches/pillars.
 MetaBake&trade; is a simple tool, but can build any type of an app or website, and it allows for gradual adoption.
 You can start by slowly adopting just a few of its approaches.

 Prerequisites: you should know HTML, CSS an .js - that is all we use.
 If you need to catch up, we recommend this book: 'Design and Build Websites' by Jon Duckett.
-You should also learn Pug, to get started on Pug, watch [Pug (aka Jade) on Youtube](http://youtube.com/watch?v=wzAWI9h3q18)

-Best way to get started with mbake is to read and practice the docs full at http://docs.mbake.org.
-But here is a taste:

 ## Install